mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 It is usually used to ferry fuel from point to point and costs MCr.
 1.
 - The open module open module is a customisable frame with 30 tons of excess space.
-The only difference between an open module and a module-less cutter is that without an installed module the cutter’s module bay is open to space.
+The only difference between an open module and a module-less cutter is that without an installed module the cutter's module bay is open to space.
 An open module provides a sealed environment for a mere 100,000 Credits and can be customised before installation (at additional cost)
     with staterooms, low berths, fuel tanks, weapons and ammunition, or anything else travellers could want.